What to do

 The most popular museum in Quebec City invites visitors to reflect on their values and traditions in relation to those of other cultures and civilizations.
 Learn all about Quebec with the following 2 permanent exhibitions:

 1. People of Quebec...
-Then and Now: Visit the major events that shaped Quebec's history, from the early days of the settlers to the present.
+Then and Now: Revisit the major events that shaped Quebec's history, from the early days of the settlers to the present day.

 Québec City - Lévis Ferry

-The iconic Château Frontenac is Quebec City's landmark and the most photographed hotel in the world.
+Attention all looking to score a perfect picture on their Canadian road trip, the iconic Château Frontenac is Quebec City's most famous landmark and the most photographed hotel in the world.
 It was named after Louis de Buade, Count of Frontenac, who was governor of the colony of New France from 1672 to 1682 and 1689 to 1698.